-Trainee Name: Date: Using your matrix, answer the following questions for this probl em: What did you learn from this problem?
-Use specific example Describe the Core Competencies that you developed during Police Training Officer comments:
+Trainee Name: Date: Using your matrix, answer the following questions for this proble m: What did you learn from this problem?
+Use specific examples Describe the Core Competencies that you developed during the core competencies.
+Police Training Officer comments:

 2. Did you initially formulate assumptions (ideas) that you later realized would not work?
 Explain.
-C Could these assumptions be transferred to another problem?
+On these assumptions be transferred to another problem?
 Where?
-Police Training Officer comments: Identify important information or skills that you acquired during this problem-solving exercise.
-Explain the second of the second plain phase A: non-emergency incident response
+Coulc Police Training Officer comments: 3.
+Identify important information or skills that you acquired during this problem-solving exercise.
+Ex why you chose these (i.e., identify laws, contacts or behaviors that you will use again). plain phase A: non-emergency incident response